cedricwalter/cedricwalter.github.io/_posts/2006-10-29-opencomment-3-0-22-to-be-release-soon.md

 - <span style="font-weight: bold; color: rgb(255, 102, 102);">BUG: Replying to a comment with special characters in the title was not working, tested in Firefox and IE
 - <span style="font-weight: bold; color: rgb(255, 102, 102);">BUG: Back end: Settings/InputForm/name field = Yes.
 BUT… name field in comment input form is still editable.

-<span style="font-weight: bold;">Translations, new keys are in each language file.
+Translations, new keys are in each language file.

 - Dear translations team, Ive duplicated new English keys in other files.
 (Hungarian, german)

-<span style="font-weight: bold;">Anti Spamming measures
+Anti Spamming measures
 OpenComment do not need Captcha (com\_securityimages component) or Hashcash (com\_Hashcash).
 And this because OpenComment use internally a sort of HASHCASH.
 This should be more than enough against spammers, If it ever failed, I will switch Captcha on in less than a day.
 I simply do not want to force users resolving a Captcha when I can propose something different.

 Here also a freemind mindmap with what should be in that release.